 If you have had to dismiss an employee earning over $145K, you need to be aware that they can still seek redress through a number of other means.

-If relevant, a high salary employee could also make a claim for discrimination within a period of one year after the dismissal occurs.
+If relevant, a high salary option could also make a claim for discrimination within a period of one year after the dismissal occurs.
 Unlike a General Protections claim, in this situation an employee must prove that the action taken against them was for an illegal, discriminatory reason.

 How an employer should respond